-Be careful not to overfill the air fryer basket with cauliflower.
-Cauliflower doesn’t brown as nicely in an overfilled basket.
+Be careful not to overfill the air fryer basket.
+It won’t brown as nicely in an overfilled basket.

-If you do overfill your basket, you’ll have to shake the basket more often so that the cauliflower has a chance to roast in different places.
+If you do overfill your basket, you’ll have to shake the basket more often so that the florets have a chance to roast in different places.
 And you’ll have to increase your cooking time.

 Depending on the size of your air fryer, you may want to work in batches.

 Toss the cauliflower in oil or use oil spray.
 Then add a pinch of salt.

-Air fry at 400 degrees for 13 minutes, stopping a couple of times to shake the basket, so that the cauliflower can move around and roast in different places.
+Air fry at 400 degrees for 13 minutes, stopping a couple of times to shake the basket, so that the florets can move around and roast in different places.

-Cauliflower floret sizes vary.
-So if the cauliflower doesn’t look quite done enough, cook for a few minutes longer.
+Floret sizes vary.
+So if they don’t look quite done enough, cook for a few minutes longer.

 Once the cauliflower is roasted, move it to a bowl

 Sprinkle on lemon juice.
-Toss the cauliflower, so that it’s evenly coated.
+Toss the florets, so that they’re evenly coated.

-For a little added color, sprinkle the cauliflower with sumac.
+For a little added color, sprinkle with sumac

 Sumac is a spice that’s common in Middle Eastern cooking.
 It comes from the fruit of the sumac, which is a member of the cashew family.